Trey Culver: Personal life

 Trey is from an athletic family.
 He has two younger brothers, J.J., and Jarrett.
-J.J. played basketball collegially for Wayland Baptist where he once scored 100 points in a single game.
+J.J. played basketball collegiately for Wayland Baptist where he once scored 100 points in a single game.
 His youngest brother, Jarrett played basketball at Texas Tech and now is a professional basketball player in the NBA.

 His father is a pastor at Rising Star Baptist Church in Lubbock.